plicit/scoop-search-multisource/README.md

     1.55 ± 0.08 times faster than 'scoop-search-multisource -source :rasa google' 47.54 ± 2.08 times faster than 'scoop search google'
 ```

+NOTE: depending upon the number of and size of buckets that you have locally, there can be a long delay when their manifest .json files are first read (and cached) by Windows.
+Subsequent executions are much faster until Windows deletes that cache.  ([Issue #4](https://github.com/mertd/shovel-data))

 ## Related projects